nasa/cape/doc/json/index.rst

             // Describe what forces and moments to record in the data book.
             "DataBook": {},

+            // Describe reports to create to summarize results "Report": {},

             // Mandatory definition of run matrix.
             "Trajectory": {
                 // This method points to a file that contains run conditions.